CumulusNetworks/docs/content/cumulus-linux-42/Whats-New/_index.md

 ## What's New in Cumulus Linux 4.2.1

-Cumulus Linux 4.2.1 supports new platforms, provides bug fixes, and contains certain enhancements.
+Cumulus Linux 4.2.1 supports a new platform, provides bug fixes, and contains certain enhancements.

 ### New Platforms